Bloch sphere analog of qudits using Heisenberg-Weyl Operators: Introduction

-On contrary, the Heisenberg-Weyl(HW) operators have received much less attention because they are not hermitian and thereby require complex numbers as Bloch vector components \cite{Vourdas_2004,PhysRevA.94.010301}.
+On the contrary, the Heisenberg-Weyl (HW) operators have received much less attention because they are not hermitian and thereby require complex numbers in Bloch vector components \cite{Vourdas_2004,PhysRevA.94.010301}.
 As such it becomes difficult to study the parameters and put them to use.
-However, as the HW operators do provide an alternative way to represent a quantum state, it is worthwhile to study them despite the presence of complex coefficients as there can be certain tasks where the HW operator based representation could be more suitable.
+There was an attempt to address the issue of complex entries in Bloch vectors in Ref. \cite{PhysRevA.94.010301}, however, their approach uses a Hermitian operator basis constructed using HW operators such that it induces a geometry in $\mathbb{R}^{d^2-1}$.
+We will be comparing this with our current approach in the main text.
+As the HW operators do provide an alternative way to represent a quantum state, it is worthwhile to study them despite the presence of complex coefficients as there can be certain tasks where the HW operator-based representation could be more suitable, such as finding Mutually unbiased bases \cite{Bandyopadhyay2002}, understanding the properties of stabilizer states and operations \cite{1997PhDT.......232G} etc. In fact, the HW operator-based parametrization has also been used for -- a) tomography of higher-dimensional quantum states \cite{PhysRevA.94.010301}, and b) developing separability criteria for multi-qudit states \cite{Bertlmann_2008, PhysRevA.94.010301, PhysRevA.66.032319, chang2018separability}.